SAUMILDHANKAR/___Open-Python-Projects/Projects/csvtopdf/readme.md

 ## Requirements

-You will need Python 3 and some additional libraries depending on the script:
+You will need Python 3 and following additional libraries:

-### 1. `csv to .pdf .py`

 - `pandas`
 - `pdfkit`

+### 1. `csv to .pdf .py`

 - **System Dependency:** `wkhtmltopdf` must be installed and accessible in your system's PATH.

 Install the required Python packages: